TyrianDeveloperCollective/GW2-RealTime-API-Releases/README.md

 # GW2 RealTime API - RTAPI
 RTAPI provides real-time information about Guild Wars 2.

+# Terms of Service Disclaimer
+This API provides more information than the game client normally exposes.
+Any implementation build on top of it still has to ensure that it is within the official [Third Party Program Policy](https://help.guildwars2.com/hc/en-us/articles/360013625034-Policy-Third-Party-Programs).

 ## Features
 - Client Info
 - Instance Info